Rakeela/dragora-notes/2021-3-9-Forty-Eighth.md

 "To standardize variables, you calculate the mean and standard deviation for a variable.
 Then, for each observed value of the variable, you subtract the mean and divide by the standard deviation."

 ---
+I'm still having morale problems right now.
+I think that's why my ability to actuate the information I'm taking in by studying is being limited.

+Lately, I've been having good luck with multitasking for hedonic support, and I'm therefore going to load up The Viceroy on one monitor, while having my assignment on the other.

+I confirmed last night that I couldn't multitask mathematics and exercise effectively (at least with my current skill level at both tasks), but I've confirmed to myself several times that I can multitask strategy games and exercise.
+I'm going to see if I can multitask a strategy game with math homework.
+I think that achieving a math synergy requires serenity which strategy games are good at supporting, so I'm hopeful of success.

+---
 Back to [[day-post-archive]]